 Capture objects with Recording/Spying

-- Since Self-healing is active by default, go to Project/Settings/Self-Healing/Web UI/Test Design to choose the default selection method during spying/recording.
+- Since Self-healing is active by default, go to Project/Settings/Test Design/Web UI to choose the default selection method during spying/recording.

 - Capture objects and change the locators as your wish